 Jack El-Hai has won kudos for The Lobotomist, a biography and medical thriller that takes readers into one of the darkest chapters of American medicine—the desperate attempt to surgically treat hundreds of thousands of psychiatric patients during the mid-20th century.
 His most recent, The Nazi and the Psychiatrist, is about the young U.S. Army psychiatrist who evaluates Nazi leader Hermann Göring.

 Helen Epstein has written five books of literary non-fiction, including Children of the Holocaust and the biography Joe Papp: An American Life.
 When I was an undergraduate at NYU, she was my most influential professor, introducing me to longform journalism before it was popular.

 Michael Fitzgerald writes primarily about technology and business trends.
 He’s played speed chess against an 11-year old champion, interviewed Bill Gates at an armadillo race, and been the first person to rent a hydrogen-powered car.

-David France is the author of Our Fathers: The Secret Life of the Catholic Church in an Age of Scandal, and is currently directing and producing How To Survive A Plague, a documentary film about AIDS activism.
+David France is the author of Our Fathers: The Secret Life of the Catholic Church in an Age of Scandal, and producer of How To Survive A Plague, a documentary film about AIDS activism.
 He has been a seminal influence on my career.